Optimal linear Bernoulli factories for small mean problems: Introduction

-In~\cite{hubertoappearb}, a new approach was given that did not build Bernstein polynomial approximations.
-This approach used flips of the coin to alter the problem in ways that insured that the final output had the correct distribution.
+This new approach was developed in \cite{hubertoappearb}, and was the first that did not begin with Bernstein polynomial approximations.
+Instead, this approach used flips of the coin to alter the problem in ways that insured that the final output had the correct distribution.
 For instance, suppose the goal was to generate a coin with probability of heads $2p$.
-Then flip the original coin one.
+Then flip the original coin once.
 If the coin is heads, the the output is heads.
 Otherwise, it is necessary to flip a $p/(1 - p)$-coin.